brysonbw/vscode-lit-component-snippets/README.md

 ### Run And Test Extension Locally

+1. Clone repository.
+2. `cd` into repository.
-1. Press `F5` to open a new window.
+3. Press `F5` to open a new window.
-2. Create a new file with a file name suffix matching languages, which are `.js` and `.ts`.
+4. Create a new file with a file name suffix matching languages, which are `.js` and `.ts`.
-3. Verify that your snippet(s) are proposed on IntelliSense.
+5. Verify that your snippet(s) are proposed on IntelliSense.

 ### Make Changes